 Install Docker EE using DockerMsftProvider.

-Install-Module "DockerMsftProvider" -Force Update-Module "DockerMsftProvider" Install-Package Docker -ProviderName "DockerMsftProvider" -Update -Force
+Install-Module "DockerMsftProvider" -Force Update-Module "DockerMsftProvider" Install-Package Docker -ProviderName "DockerMsftProvider" -Update -Force Select Yes if prompted to install the NuGet Provider.

 -